 In part one of this series, we covered the evolution of data-driven traffic operations.
 We looked at the obstacles many cities face in implementing modern systems.
 And we didn’t forget to cover the benefits:

 1. Better payback from infrastructure investments and 2.
 Better served citizens.

-Both are driven mainly by the traffic insights available from Spectrum.
+Both are driven mainly by the traffic insights available from TrafficLink.

 These insights fall into three main categories: Signal Performance Metrics (the subject of this blog post), Arterial Performance Metrics, and Maintenance and Infrastructure (which we will cover in future posts).

 Signal Performance Metrics (SPMs) are a set of measurements and visualizations that help traffic teams design, tune, and troubleshoot traffic intersections.
 They are part of Miovision TrafficLink, a turnkey solution for remote traffic signal optimization.

 TrafficLink provides the entire range of solutions needed to collect, monitor, and understand traffic signals.
 This includes a managed cellular connection and tools for signal monitoring, video streaming, maintenance alerts, and traffic data insights.

 TrafficLink’s analytical tools and reports generate actionable information from the raw traffic intersection data.
 SPMs provide intersection-level reporting of key metrics like: